CCA-Public/digital-archives-manual/README.md

 # CCA Digital Archives Processing Manual

----WORK IN PROGRESS---

 This is the CCA's processing manual for born-digital archives.
-It functions as a component of the larger CCA Processing Manual.
+It is a living, continually edited document that functions as a component of the larger CCA Processing Manual.
 The Digital Archives Processing Manual covers each step of the processing process, including capture of data, arrangement, description, ingest into our Archivematica-based digital repository, and access.
 It includes general policies and procedures as well as specific information about tools used in this process.

 ## Table of Contents